Automattic/woocommerce-services/readme.txt

 With WooCommerce Services, critical services are hosted on Automattic’s best-in-class infrastructure, rather than relying on your store’s hosting.
 That means your store will be more stable and faster.

 To use the features, simply install this plugin and activate the ones you want directly in your dashboard.
 As we add more services, you’ll see more features available directly in WooCommerce - making setup simpler.

-= Show live rates for USPS or Canada Post =
-Show your customers accurate shipping rates automatically for USPS, the largest delivery network in the US, or Canada Post.

 = Print shipping labels for USPS at a discounted rate = Give customers lower rates on their shipping.
 Create ready-to-print shipping labels for USPS directly in WooCommerce and take advantage of our special discount rate.